 All Licence holders must inform the Council if they move house, if their health condition changes, if they are involved in a motor vehicle accident, no matter how minor, convicted of a crime or cautioned by a police officer and any Immigration Penalties.
-A list of incidents and changes in licence details that the Council must be informed of is found in Appendix A - Guidance notes for applicants.
-Notifications of this type must be made as soon as reasonably practicable, and always within 2 days. lf the Council offices are closed during this time please email: licensing@selby.gov.uk or put in writing to the Council.
+Notifications of this type must be made as soon as reasonably practicable, and always within 3 days.
+If the Council offices are closed during this time please email: licensing@selby.gov.uk or put in writing to the Council.
 A list of incidents and changes in licence details that the Council must be informed of is found in Appendix A - Guidance notes for applicants.